 This review of The Crimes of Grindelwald is not spoiler-free!

-I wrote my first (spoiler-free) review a week before the official premiere, so in this review I’m going to avoid talking about the same things and delve deeper into some specific, noteworthy parts of the film.
+I wrote my first (spoiler-free) review for The Crimes of Grindelwald a week before the official premiere, so in this review I’m going to avoid talking about the same things and delve deeper into some specific, noteworthy parts of the film.

 Naturally, if you haven’t seen the movie yet, beware of spoilers!